MajorZiploc/dotfiles/README.md

 ### Unit tests in the docker container

-- Run the ubuntu setup script after making any changes to the content you want to test.
+- Run the ubuntu setup script after making any changes to the content you want to test WITHIN the docker container.
 > ./tests/setup_ubuntu20.04.sh

 - Run all the tests